xinsight/mobx-redux-showdown/README.md

 mobx-app/src/ValueSetStore.js
 ```

-One could argue that it's a clean separation of concerns to split functionality apart into separate files.
-But it also means that you have to visit all four files in order to do add any practical feature.
-In MobX, you have a single place, where you can put all related functions (actions), getters (selectors), setters (reducers) and promises (sagas).
-Is it messy to have all those in one place?
-Hardly, it seems completely clear and sane.
+With Redux, I initially had actions in a separate file, but that was a terrible idea in practice as it was just a lot of monkey-work to deal with imports.
+Following the [ducks](https://github.com/erikras/ducks-modular-redux) setup, I refactored so that actions, reducer, action creators and sagas are in one file.
+A definite improvement, but still, the selectors are in a separate file and things are a bit more spread out compared to MobX's single class.

-It's also ironic that Redux wants you to split up your code in to separate files.
-When React was introduced, it went against traditional wisdom that you should keep your HTML out of your code to keep your code clean.
-Instead of moving all HTML to templates, React fully embraced the idea of mixing HTML in your code, and I suspect that part of React's success is that everything is in one place.
-There's no need to jump back and forth from code to HTML, no need to manually keep these files synchronized.
+`redux-starter-kit-app` uses some helpers to also reduce the valueSet store down to a single file.
+(I haven't fully digested the magic.)
+The additional file is just a global store that pulls in all the feature stores.

 ## Verbosity

-Ok, so Redux requires managing more files, but what about the code in those files?
+Ok, so Redux means you're managing more files, but what about the code in those files?

 Let's compare how you would add a bit of data you add to your app: